 As part of the 2019 Winter Nights Festival at The Blue Room Theatre Michelle created an occupation event where she facilitated a forum called Mothers of Invention: Occupy! .

 Created as a space for mothers in the arts to openly discuss the need for increased visibility and representation of motherhood, in all its diversity, the forum was attended by a range of arts leaders and artists, all of whom were mothers.

 The Motherfesto: Rights, access and inclusion for all mothers in the arts and culture is the culmination of that forum and Hall’s ongoing research.
-To be officially published on 6 December, its publication is timely, following as it does the recent release of the National Working Families Report 2019, which found that 62% of parents and carers report difficulties looking after their own physical and mental health as they try to balance competing work and family pressures.
+It was officially published on 6 December, 2019 and its publication is timely, following as it does the recent release of the National Working Families Report 2019, which found that 62% of parents and carers report difficulties looking after their own physical and mental health as they try to balance competing work and family pressures.